Gurorio/Enhancing-Unsupervised-Neural-Data-Analysis-Through-Autoencoders/README.md

 **Disclaimer**: This README file and the code commentary were drafted with assistance from ChatGPT and reviewed by the author.

 This repository contains PyTorch autoencoder models and an experiment notebook developed for a master thesis on learned latent representations from MNIST-derived image data.
-The code includes a fully connected autoencoder in [`autoEncoder.py`](./autoEncoder.py), convolutional autoencoders in [`ConvAE.py`](./ConvAE.py), and a full training, augmentation, inference, and benchmark workflow in [`Run_code.ipynb`](./Run_code.ipynb).
+The code includes a fully connected autoencoder in [`autoEncoder.py`](./autoEncoder.py), convolutional autoencoders in [`ConvAE.py`](./ConvAE.py), and a full training, augmentation, inference, and benchmark workflow in [`Run_code.ipynb`](./Run_code.ipynb), in addition to the computation of the ISA-test.

-The thesis work compares latent spaces produced by feedforward and convolutional autoencoders.
+The thesis computes an ISA test on the latent representations from the autoencoders trained on the constructed nonlinear data.
 It supports same-shape reconstruction and reconstruction into a different target shape, which is useful when the input and target representations are related but not identical.

 ## Interesting techniques